hoishing/pipable/README.md

 ```

 - Q: I want to create open pipe
-- A: `Pipe` only create closed pipe, ie. execute the function when chaining with the `|` operator.
+- A: `Pipe` only create closed pipe, ie. execute the function after piping with the `|` operator.
 You may consider other solutions such as:
-  - [pipe][pipe], which create open pipe for iterators since version 2
+  - [pipe][pipe], which create open pipe for iterators
   - [Coconut][coconut], a python variant that embrace functional programming

 ## Need Help?